boulder-on/JPassport/README.md

 Linked l = new Linked_Impl(PassportFactory.loadMethodHandles("libforeign", Linked.class));
 ```

-In order to use this library you will need to provide the VM these arguments:
+In order to use this library, you will need to provide the VM these arguments:

 __-Djava.library.path=[path to lib] --enable-native-access jpassport__

+JPassport works in one of 3 modes:

+1. Using the Classfile API to build a class that implements the given interface.
-JPassport works by writing a class that implements your interface, compiling it and passing it back to you.
+2. Writing a class that implements your interface, compiling it and passing it back to you.
+3. Creating a proxy object that implements the given interface.

-By default, the classes are written to the folder specified by System.getProperty("java.io.tmpdir").
+If you use the class writing method, the classes are written to the folder specified by System.getProperty("java.io.tmpdir").
 If you provide the system property __"jpassport.build.home"__ then the classes will be written and
 compiled there.